PlayFab/MpsSamples/wrappingGsdk/ProcessSample/README.md

 In this documentaton, we will cover
 1. How to build the wrapper game sample.
-2. How to create zipped achieve easily with the script.
+2. How to create zipped archive easily with the script.
 3. How to deploy process-based wrapper game sample to Multiplayer Servers(MPS)
 4. How to use LocalMultiplayer Agent with wrapper sample.